MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-consoles-my-workspace.md

 4. In the displayed criteria for the object type, select the condition that you want to search against.

 5. Each condition that you select is added to the **Criteria description**.
 Select the underlined value in each condition to edit the value.
-After you edit a value, select **OK** and then edit the next value.
+After you edit a value, select **OK**, and then edit the next value.
 Continue until all conditions have values specified.

 6. Select **Save parameters to My Favorites**.